-Below are the techniques used for enhancing the creativity of the groups:
+The techniques used for enhancing the creativity of the groups:

 Brainstorming is a group creativity technique in which members are allowed to generate as many ideas/requirements as possible without criticism.
 The brainstorming technique does not prioritize the ideas.
-In this technique, the participants are safe to present their very own creative ideas even though some ideas are unrealistic/absurd.
+In this technique, the participants are safe to present their very own creative ideas even though some ideas are unrealistic.
 During the process, all the generated ideas/requirements are recorded without any assessments.
 Additionally, a productive brainstorming session triggers one idea from another, enabling the team members to spot the connections between the ideas.
 It is important to note that this type of synergy is not found during one-to-one sessions.

-The Nominal Group Technique is a technique for small group discussion in which ideas and requirements are ranked and prioritized by all the team members of the group after generating the list of requirements.
+Nominal group technique is a technique for small group discussion in which ideas and requirements are ranked and prioritized by all the team members of the group after generating the list of requirements.
 It enhances the brainstorming with a voting process that is used to rank the most useful ideas for further prioritization.
 This technique prevents domination of a single person over the discussion by allowing the voices of all members to be represented.
 The Project Manager should ask the team to rate each idea under a particular heading for providing a better result.
 All the requirements that are generated or chosen should be testable and measurable.

 Mind mapping is used through individual sessions with each team member.
 The project manager then consolidates the ideas into a single map to create a common ground of understanding.
 A technique that starts with the idea of the project in the middle, and then stakeholders branch out from the central idea and generate more requirements.
 This process will provide an overview of the project, which will allow the project manager to determine if there is an imbalance in the requirements or whether one set of needs was weighted more heavily than others.